-Associate Professor of Christian Education, 2005-.
+Associate Professor of Educational Ministries and Leadership, 2005-.

-B.A., Trinity University, 1969; M.A.(BS), Dallas Theological Seminary, 1989; D.Min., Gordon-Conwell Theological Seminary, 2004.
+BA, Trinity University, 1969; MA(BS), Dallas Theological Seminary, 1989; DMin, Gordon-Conwell Theological Seminary, 2004.

 Dr. Edwards's heartbeat is to reinforce ministry partnerships between men and women, which strengthen church and parachurch organizations locally and worldwide.
-She has 35 years of experience in Christian education and Bible teaching, directing women's ministry, retreat and conference speaking, training teams and teachers, overseeing staff, and writing curriculum.
+She has forty years of experience in Bible teaching, educational ministries, directing women's ministry, retreat and conference speaking, training teams and teachers, overseeing staff, and writing curriculum.
 As former pastor to women at her local church she experienced healthy men and women partnerships on staff, and her passion is to pass on what she has learned.
+She is the author of "The Discover Together Series", inductive Bible studies for women, and four leadership books for women.
 Dr. Edwards's research and teaching interests include women's epistemologies and leadership styles.
 Married to David, she especially enjoys romping with their five grandchildren.